Table of Contents

 However, the father continued to celebrate his son’s return.
 The father said to his servants: “Quick!
 Bring the best robe and put it on him.
 Put a ring on his finger and sandals on his feet.
 Bring the fattened calf and kill it.
 Let’s have a feast and celebrate.
 For this son of mine was dead and is alive again; he was lost and is found.’
 So they began to celebrate.”

-Meanwhile, the brother was working in the field.
+Meanwhile, the older brother was working in the field.
 When he heard the music and his father told him of the lavish preparations for the youngest son, he became angry.
 So, the father pleaded with him to attend the event.
 However the eldest son replied: “Look!
 All these years I’ve been slaving for you and never disobeyed your orders.
 Yet you never gave me even a young goat so I could celebrate with my friends.
-But when this son of yours who has squandered your property with prostitutes comes home, you kill the fattened calf for him!’
+But when this son of yours who has squandered your property with prostitutes comes home, you kill the fattened calf for him!

 In reply, the father said: “My son,’ the father said, ‘you are always with me, and everything I have is yours.
 But we had to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found.’”

-9 Lessons of The Prodigal Son
+10 Lessons of The Prodigal Son

 1. God pursues all of us equally.

-2. God is forgiving and merciful.
+3. God is forgiving and merciful.

-“Rejoice with me; I have found my lost sheep.’
+Rejoice with me; I have found my lost sheep.’
 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.”
 (Luke 15:3-10)

-3. God’s character and love is consistent.
+4. God’s character and love is consistent.

-4. Christians can cause their own problems.
+5. Christians can cause their own problems.

-“When tempted, no one should say, “God is tempting me.”
+When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.”
 (James 1:13-14)

-7. The world doesn’t satisfy.
+6. The world doesn’t satisfy.

 The things of the world can never satisfy our longings.
 For instance, lust cannot be filled by gaining what you desire.
 Instead, the emptiness within your soul can only be filled with a relationship with God.

-“Jesus answered, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
-Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
+Jesus answered, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
+Indeed, the water I give them will become in them a spring of water welling up to eternal life.
 (John 4:13-14)

 8. Without God, we can enter a spiritual drought and famine.

 When the son left his father’s house, he lived on his riches for a while, but then he ran out.
 Then, “after he had spent everything, there was a severe famine in that whole country, and he began to be in need.”
+However, despite the famine, the father still had riches despite giving the sons their inheritance.

 9. Condemnation is not from God.

 The father didn’t spend time belittling his son and trying to shame him.
 He knew that the son was returning because he had learnt his lesson.
 God is similar.
-When we repent and acknowledge our sins, he moves on.
+When we repent and acknowledge our sins, He moves on.

 Do you feel unworthy due to sin and ungodly thoughts?
 Well, that’s not okay.
 Conviction and condemnation are not the same.
 You can feel remorse for sin, but you shouldn’t feel dirty or believe God loves you less because of it.
 Jesus didn’t die for you to have painful flashbacks and burdensome shame.
-(1 John 3:3; 2 Corinthians 7:10)
+(1 John 3:32 Corinthians 7:10)